Ashishsingh2830/Batch-2027-Data-Analytics-Workshop-19.02.2026-to-17.03.2026/README.md

 📌 Instructions:
 1. Create a folder with your Name and Roll Number For example (Ashish_singh_055)
-2. Upload your project file in named folder daywise
+2. Upload your project file in named folder daywise assignment
 3. Do not upload ZIP or unrelated files